Best Cycling Routes in Italy

 Discover Italy’s ultimate cycling regions with route ideas for every rider — from alpine challenges to easy coastal rides and wine-country loops.

-Italy is one of Europe’s most diverse cycling destinations, offering over 20,000 km of mapped cycling routes — from high-mountain passes to coastal trails and quiet country roads.
+Italy is one of Europe’s most diverse cycling destinations, offering over 20,000 km of mapped cycling routes — from high-mountain passes to coastal trails and quiet country roads, cycling in Italy offers an incredible mix of challenge and charm.

-The country’s cycling network combines official long-distance routes (Ciclovia), regional cycleways, and legendary Giro d’Italia climbs, giving riders endless options to explore.
+Italy cycling routes feature official long-distance routes (Ciclovia), regional cycleways, and legendary Giro d’Italia climbs, giving riders endless options to explore.

-Well-maintained roads, cycling-friendly accommodation, and a growing network of e-bike services make Italy ideal for both advanced cyclists and leisure riders.
+Well-maintained roads, cycling-friendly accommodation, and a growing network of e-bike services make cycling routes Italy ideal for both advanced cyclists and leisure riders.

 Italy’s Best Cycling Regions at a Glance